codinglead/codinglead.github.io/_posts/2018-12-10-this-in-javascript.md

 layout: project
 title: this in JavaScript
 date: 2018-12-10 10:58 -0700
-updated: 2020-09-27 08:37 -0700
+updated: 2021-11-21 19:57 -0700
-meta: this refers to a object that set is at the creation of a new execution context.
+meta: this refers to a object that is set is at the creation of a new execution context.
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]